-A: You can purchase the NLN study guide online.
-We are currently using the third edition.
-You may use any study guide to help you prepare.
+A: You can purchase the NLN study guides online.
 There are many available resources found online for the PAX-RN exam.
 CBU students are highly encouraged to use the Office of Student Success to review any content he/she needs assistance in.

 Q: How many times can I take the PAX?